1-Week Guided Summer Tour of the Complete Ring Road of Iceland & Snaefellsnes

 Day 7 - The Snaefellsnes Peninsula

-Get ready to explore the captivating Snaefellsnes Peninsula, often referred to as "Iceland in Miniature," on your last day of this unforgettable summer tour.
+On Day 7, get ready to explore the captivating Snaefellsnes Peninsula often referred to as "Iceland in Miniature.”
 This region is a treasure trove of natural wonders, showcasing a diverse array of landscapes that encompass the essence of Iceland's beauty.

-One of the most iconic and recognizable landmarks on the peninsula is Kirkjufell, known as the "mountain like an arrowhead."
-This majestic peak gained worldwide fame for its appearance in Season 7 of HBO's Game of Thrones.
+One of the most iconic and recognizable landmarks on the peninsula is Kirkjufell Mountain, known as the “mountain like an arrowhead” or “Church Mountain.”
+This majestic peak gained worldwide fame for its appearance in HBO's Game of Thrones.

-Located on the northern shore of the peninsula, Kirkjufell stands tall at a height of 463 meters and is often accompanied by its companion, the enchanting Kirkjufellsfoss waterfall.
-Its distinctive shape and stunning scenery make it Iceland's most photographed mountain, capturing the hearts of photographers and nature enthusiasts alike.
+Located on the northern shore of the peninsula, Mount Kirkjufell stands tall at a height of 1519 feet (463 meters) and is accompanied by the enchanting Kirkjufellsfoss Waterfall.
+Its distinctive shape and stunning scenery make it Iceland's most photographed mountain, capturing the hearts of photographers and nature enthusiasts.

-Continuing your exploration, you'll visit Djupalonssandur, a mesmerizing black sand beach nestled at the base of the mighty Snaefellsjokull glacier.
+Next, you'll visit Djupalonssandur Beach.
+It’s a striking black sand beach at the foot of Snaefellsjokull Glacier.
 Once a bustling fishing village and port, Djupalonssandur now holds a sense of quiet solitude.

-As you wander along the shore, you'll encounter four renowned lifting stones that have served as a testament to the strength and resilience of local fishermen throughout history.
-Feel the weight of these stones in your hands and imagine the challenges faced by those who depended on the sea for their livelihood.
+Along the beach, you’ll find the four famous lifting stones that have served as a testament to the strength and resilience of local fishermen throughout history.
+Try your hand at lifting them and imagine the hard work of those who depended on the sea for their livelihood.
+Before heading back to your accommodation, you may also pass by the Vatnshellir Cave.

 Read more